 - Availability of vacancy in the candidate’s category.

-- Findings of Medical Board/Appellate Board with respect to the candidate.
+- Findings of the Medical Board/Appellate Board with respect to the candidate.

 Points to note:-

-- A candidate should indicate the order of preferences for ALL the services included in the CSE.
+- A candidate should indicate the order of preferences for ALL the services included in the UPSC Exam.
 No preference, zero preference and the same preference for more than one service are not allowed.

 - Once a candidate indicates preferences, any change will not be permitted.